LeaDalibard/angular-workshop/README.md

 `<button class="btn btn-primary" type="submit">Add</button>`

+5. In **add-people.component.ts**, import famousPeopleService, and passed it as an argument in your constructor.
+Add the `onSubmit()` method which take value from the form and use a addFamousPeople method from Services to pass it to your form FamousPeople.

+6. Add a delete button in **famous-people-list.component.ts** and onClick call a method `deleteFamousPeople`in famousPeopleService.

+**Tips** : Use splice()

+7. Congrats you are done with the requirements, go add styling and extra useful functionnality to you app !

 ### Nice to Have:

 -Add validation to your form
+-Make a model for Famous people
+-Use Routing
+-Add other functionnalities : photos, comment, sort by, changed color depending of pros and counters -Add some styling

 ## Time to showboat !
 Here is how you can display your App on Github :